lehtisa/tuni_meep_doc/docs/source/reflection_and_refraction.rst

 From the figure and the animation we can qualititively see that after the luneburg lens the electric field has became collimated wave and the focal point of the lens lies at infinity.

 ..
 [1] Wikipedia Intensity available:https://en.wikipedia.org/wiki/Intensity_(physics) referenced 11.2.2025
 ..
-[2] wikipedia Focal length available:https://en.wikipedia.org/wiki/Focal_length referenced 11.2.2025
+[2] Wikipedia Focal length available:https://en.wikipedia.org/wiki/Focal_length referenced 11.2.2025
 ..
 [3] Wikipedia Luneburg Lens available:https://en.wikipedia.org/wiki/Luneburg_lens referenced 18.2.2025